 Is there anything better than a hearty bowl of chili with all the toppings?
 The simplicity of this classic one-pot meal really can’t be beat, annnnnnd I do know a thing or two about chili.
 I mean, do happen to be known for my slow cooker chili recipes, hello top-ranked slow cooker vegetarian chili!

 You’d think with all these chili recipes I’d have a good ‘ole classic, basic version, but recently I realized it was missing and so set out to create a really simple crockpot chili with ground beef, beans, canned tomatoes, and an easy homemade spice blend.
-Now, if you’re a chili purest you may think this one doesn’t “count” because it contains beans, and I do have a recipe or two without, see my slow cooker no-bean pumpkin chili if that’s more your jam.
+Now, if you’re a chili purest you may think this one doesn’t “count” because it contains beans.

 However, I personally like the addition of beans because they add thickness (this is why I say not to rinse the beans first, but rather just drain and dump), plus heartiness.
 Annnnnd, they help stretch the beef to feed more people, which in my opinion, is always a bonus.